You are listening to the Sean Hannity Radio Show Podcast.

 Look, you asked the question, how do the Clintons keep getting away with it?

-You know, can I I'll say this one thing about this?
+You know, I'll say this one thing about this.

 We're going back to dinner last year.

-I will tell you with with sessions recusing himself what happened.
+I will tell you with Sessions recusing himself what happened.

 I've been giving this a lot of thought.

-I don't know if you guys want to cover this or not, but Sessions recusing himself put a series of events in place that are so dangerous because Rosenstein, Comey, Moeller, and even this guy that the president has put forward as the FBI director, Christopher Ray, are all buddies and they all lean the same direction.
+I don't know if you guys wanted to cover this or not, but Sessions recusing himself put a series of events in place that are so dangerous because Rosenstein, Comey, Mueller, and even this guy that the president has put forward as the FBI director, Christopher Wray, are all buddies and they all lean the same direction.

 And here you go.

-Rosenstein gives Mueller all the uh all the authority that he that he wants.
+Rosenstein gives Mueller all the authority that he wants.

 Hold on.